True Electric

-True Electric is the eleventh studio album by Norwegian electronic music duo Röyksopp, released on 11 April 2025, on the band's own label Dog Triumph.
+True Electric is the tenth studio album by Norwegian electronic music duo Röyksopp, released on 11 April 2025, on the band's own label Dog Triumph.
 The album is a compilation of dance remixes of Röyksopp earlier tracks, which are studio versions of the tracks performed during their True Electric tour.

 On streaming platforms, True Electric was released in two versions, a mixed version and a standard with separate tracks.

 Background

 True Electric followed the earlier compilation of ambient versions of track from the Profound Mysteries trilogy (2022), the surprise-released album Nebulous Nights (An Ambient Excursion into Profound Mysteries), from December 2024.

 The album consists of nineteen studio versions of remixes played on the True Electric tour, and includes the previously unreleased track "The R", alongside newly reworked versions and remixes from the band's catalogue.
 The band stated the tour was "to put an emphasis on the clubbier aspects of our music."

 The first single was a new version of the single "What Else Is There" which features vocals of Fever Ray, from the 2005 album The Understanding, based on the remix by Trentemøller.
 The accompanying video for the remix was directed by Stian Andersen and features clips of the band’s 2023 gig in Athens, Greece.